nicklockwood/FXKeychain/README.md

 FXKeychain is a lightweight wrapper around the Apple keychain APIs that exposes the commonly used functionality whilst hiding the horrific complexity and ugly interface of the underlying APIs.

 FXKeychain treats the keychain like a simple dictionary that you can set and get values from.
-For most purposes you can get by using the defaultKeychain, however it is also possible to create new keychain instances if you wish to namespace your keychain by account/service, or share values between apps using an accessGroup.
+For most purposes you can get by using the defaultKeychain, however it is also possible to create new keychain instances if you wish to namespace your keychain by service, or share values between apps using an accessGroup.

 Supported iOS & SDK Versions